 Joey Smallwood Centre & Joey’s Lookout

 Named for the province’s Father of Confederation, former Premier Joseph R. Smallwood, who was born at Gambo, Joey’s Lookout in Gambo provides a picturesque view of the town and the surrounding area.
 Perfect selfie spot.
-While you’re in Gambo, stop by the Joey Smallwood Centre to learn more about our first premier.
+While you’re in Gambo, stop by the Joseph Smallwood Interpretation Centre to learn more about our first premier.

 Straddle America and Europe

 In the small town of Dover, you can see the spot where the rocks that form North America and the rocks that form Europe once collided.
 On top of being educational, it’s also a great lookout.

 It may be small but Washed Ashore in Trinity is packed with treasures.
 They also sell coffee and cookies and it’s worth a stop for the chocolate chip cookies alone.

 Run by the Building Bridges Youth Theatre Group, Karma Kafe and Find Junque is a mix of coffee shop and second hand shop where you never know what you’re going to find.